gingerichandrew/ARPNetScan/README.md

 ** REQUIRED **

--n: local network address -> '192.168.1.1' ...
+-n: <'local network address'> -> '192.168.1.1' ...
 '10.0.0.1'

 ** OPTIONAL **

--d: If present will display device hostnames(if available).
+-d -> If present will display device hostnames(if available).
 Not optimized for a large network

 EX: